dhui808/mockito-examples/spring-mockito/README.md

     Use @@MockitoSpyBean to create a spy of MyService bean.
 The real MyService bean is created with @Bean.
 ### test5 - ContextConfiguration + SpringExtension + MockitoMockBean
     Use @@MockitoMockBean to create a spy of UserService bean.
 The real UserService bean is created with @Bean.
+### test6 - @Cacheable
+    To enable caching, need the following:
+    1. Add `spring-boot-starter-cache` dependency in pom.xml
+    2. Add `spring-context` dependency in pom.xml
+    3. Add `@EnableCaching` annotation to the main application class
+    4. Add `@Cacheable` annotation to the method to be cached
+    5. Configure cache manager.
+Spring Boot does not provide a default cache manager.